-- (i) the name of the Investigator, - (ii) the date by which the investigation will be concluded, and (iii) a copy of these Grievance procedures. - (iii) a copy of these chevance procedures - (c) Send to any individual or organization whose conduct is the subject of the
+- (i) the name of the Investigator, - (ii) the date by which the investigation will be concluded, and - (iii) a copy of these Grievance procedures. - (c) Send to any individual or organization whose conduct is the subject of the

 Grievance (the "Respondent") a notice of the filing of the Grievance and a copy of the Grievance.
 No notice need be sent when the Respondent is USA Cycling.
 The notice shall include: